SAPH1TE/SAPH1TE/README.md

   ==========================
            TO DO
   ==========================
-  - custom waka time embed
+  - custom waka time embed (or just an existing one that supports jolly but likley not)
   - Who Really cares Spotify Gif
   - updating changelog (kinda like a public updating diary) -> Current idea is to fetch a dialy updaing static image generated from a vercel deployment
   - More Tech Stack Tools